 A remaining issue is that the administrative data we use for our estimations do not provide any information on household composition or individual attitudes.
-Thus, our results would be potentially biased if the treatment and control groups differed in these dimensions.
-To evaluate the relevance of this issue, we study a similarly defined sample of first-time mothers in survey data from the German Socioeconomic Panel (SOEP).
+Thus, our results would be potentially biased if the Minijobbers and the control groups differed in these dimensions.
+We use two strategies to evaluate the relevance of this issue.
+First, we study a similarly defined sample of first-time mothers in survey data from the German Socioeconomic Panel (SOEP).
 The sample sizes are much smaller, which is an important disadvantage compared to our primary data source.
 Nevertheless, the SOEP includes relevant information on a woman's household composition and wealth, her attitudes with respect to occupational success, family and children, overall life satisfaction, and the number of subsequent children.
 Thus, the SOEP allows us to investigate whether mothers who take up a Minijob shortly after birth differ in these characteristics from other mothers.
-Reassuringly, Figure A.5 shows that this is not the case.21 Neither the probability of single motherhood nor the household income and wealth, or maternal attitudes differ across the groups.
-Even the total number of children is almost identical until the first child reaches the age of 6 and differs only slightly by year 10 after the first birth.
-Overall, this auxiliary analysis supports the causal interpretation of our main estimates.
+Reassuringly, Figure A.5 shows that this is not the case.
+Neither the probability of single motherhood nor the household income and wealth, or maternal attitudes differ across the groups.
+At the time of birth mothers with and without subsequent Minijob employment do not differ in their evaluation of occupational success, Importantly, also subsequent fertility is almost identical for both groups until the first child reaches the age of 6 and differs only slightly by year 10 after the first birth, which might be endogenous to Minijob employment itself.